Birational Invariance in Punctured Log Gromov-Witten Theory: Boundedness of punctured log maps

 After the moduli stacks of punctured log curves $\mathscr{M}(X/B,\pmb\tau)$ were constructed in \cite{punc}, a similar issue arose in proving the stacks $\mathscr{M}(X/B,\pmb\tau)$ were proper Deligne-Mumford stacks.
 To prove this property, the sheaf $\overline{\mathcal{M}}_X\otimes_{\mathbb{Z}} \mathbb{Q}$ was assumed to be globally generated.
 Using the main results of this paper and the proof strategy of \cite{bound}, we can now show the stacks $\mathscr{M}(X/B,\tau)$ are finite type without needing the global generation assumption.

-We fix a decorated tropical class $\beta$ on $X$, and note that by \cite{punc} Theorem $3.17$, $\mathscr{M}(X/B,\beta)$ satisfies the weak valuative criterion for properness without the global generation assumption.
-Since by \cite{decomp} Proposition $2.34$, every realizable decorated tropical type $\pmb\tau$ is realized as a closed substack of $\mathscr{M}(X/B,\beta)$ for some decorated tropical class $\beta$ via base change along a finite morphism, $\mathscr{M}(X/B,\pmb\tau)$ also satisfies the weak valuative criterion for properness.
+We fix a decorated tropical class $\beta$ on $X$ with total curve class $\textbf{A}$, and note that by \cite{punc} Theorem $3.17$, $\mathscr{M}(X/B,\beta)$ satisfies the valuative criterion for properness without the global generation assumption.
+Since by \cite{decomp} Proposition $2.34$, every realizable decorated tropical type $\pmb\tau$ is realized as a closed substack of $\mathscr{M}(X/B,\beta)$ for some decorated tropical class $\beta$ via base change along a finite morphism, $\mathscr{M}(X/B,\pmb\tau)$ also satisfies the valuative criterion for properness.
 It remains to show that $\mathscr{M}(X/B,\pmb\tau)$ is finite type.